-CLINICAL SERVICES PROVIDERS - Include physicians (family and general practitioners, specialists), physician assistants, nurse practitioners, certified nurse midwives, and registered nurses with an expanded scope of practice who are trained and permitted by state-specific regulations to perform all aspects of the user (male and female) physical assessment, as described in the Program Guidelines.
-Clinical Services Providers are able to offer client education, counseling, referral, followup, and clinical services (physical assessment, treatment, and management) relating to a client's proposed or adopted method of contraception, general reproductive health, or infertility treatment, in accordance with the Program Guidelines.
+CLINICAL SERVICES PROVIDERS - Include physicians (family and general practitioners, specialists), physician assistants, nurse practitioners, certified nurse midwives, and registered nurses with an expanded scope of practice who are trained and permitted by state-specific regulations to perform all aspects of the user (male and female) physical assessments recommended for contraceptive, related preventive health, and basic infertility care.
+Clinical Services Providers are able to offer client education, counseling, referral, followup, and clinical services (physical assessment, treatment, and management) relating to a client's proposed or adopted method of contraception, general reproductive health, or infertility treatment, in accordance with the Title X program requirements.4

-OTHER SERVICES PROVIDERS - Include other agency staff (e.g., registered nurses, public health nurses, licensed vocational or licensed practical nurses, certified nurse assistants, health educators, social workers, or clinic aides) that offer client education, counseling, referral, or followup services relating to the client's proposed or adopted method of contraception, general reproductive health, or infertility treatment, as described in the Program Guidelines.
-Other Services Providers may also perform or obtain samples for routine laboratory tests (e.g., urine, pregnancy, STD, and cholesterol and lipid analysis), give contraceptive injections (e.g., Depo-Provera), and perform routine clinical procedures that may include some aspects of the user physical assessment (e.g., blood pressure evaluation), in accordance with the Program Guidelines.
+OTHER SERVICES PROVIDERS - Include other agency staff (e.g., registered nurses, public health nurses, licensed vocational or licensed practical nurses [LPNs], certified nurse assistants, health educators, social workers, or clinic aides) that offer client education, counseling, referral, or followup services relating to the client's proposed or adopted method of contraception, general reproductive health, or infertility treatment, as described in the Title X program requirements.
+Other Services Providers may also perform or obtain samples for routine laboratory tests (e.g., urine, pregnancy, sexually transmitted disease [STD], and cholesterol and lipid analysis), give contraceptive injections (e.g., Depo-Provera), and perform routine clinical procedures that may include some aspects of the user physical assessment (e.g., blood pressure evaluation), in accordance with the Title X program requirements.4